Xfinity Internet Self‑Install: Activate xFi Gateway with the Xfinity App (Coax or Fiber/ONT)

 1. Central Location

-Ideally you want your Xfinity gateway located centrally within your home.
-The more centrally positioned it is, the more easily the Wi-Fi signal can reach all areas of your house.
+Ideally you want your Xfinity gateway located centrally within your home, up off the floor on an open shelf or table.
+The more centrally positioned it is, the more easily the Wi‑Fi signal can reach all areas of your house.
 Good central locations include:

 • Living room